-TYNDALE, New Living Translation, NLT, and the New Living Translation logo are registered trademarks of Tyndale House Publishers, Inc.

-TuTone is a trademark of Tyndale House Publishers, Inc.
+TYNDALE, New Living Translation, NLT, and the New Living Translation logo are registered trademarks of Tyndale House Publishers, Inc. The One Year is a registered trademark of Tyndale House Publishers, Inc. One Year and The One Year logo are trademarks of Tyndale House Publishers, Inc.